IBM/RMF/grafana/dashboards/README.md

 Note: VictoriaMetrics is a drop-in replacement for Prometheus, the same dashboards can be used with both.

 **Notes**:
-- The "z/OS Job Delays" sample dashboard uses the `service_class` tag that is skipped by DDS in the default configuration.
+- The "z/OS Job Delays" and "z/OS Delays (combined)" sample dashboards uses the `service_class` tag that is skipped by DDS in the default configuration.
 To populate the dashboard completely, edit the DDS OpenMetrics configuration file (see GPMOMC DD in the GPMSERVE proclib):
   - Set `job_delays.fields.JDEPSVCL.skip` to `false` or just remove the `skip` field for the entry.
   - Reload configuration using the RELOADOM modify command, e.g. `F GPMSERVE,APPL=RELOADOM`.